 First things first, it is perfectly normal to be scared of the ongoing (or any other for that matter) pandemic.
-We all keep asking ourselves to what extent will it affect our personal and professional lives.
-We can’t travel freely, see our relatives as often as we’d like, attend exhibitions, participate at live auctions etc. In the information age that we live in, some of the problems related to distance can be somewhat surmounted thanks to the omnipresence of the internet.
+We all keep asking ourselves to what extent it will affect our personal and professional lives.
+We can’t travel freely, see our relatives as often as we’d like, attend exhibitions, participate in live auctions, etc. In the information age that we live in, some of the problems related to distance can be somewhat surmounted thanks to the omnipresence of the internet.
 We can still stay safe, expand our knowledge and engage in our collecting hobbies while staying home.

-Since the first peak of the pandemic in 2020, many eyes have turned towards the “virtual fair” concept of exhibiting.
+Since the first peak of the pandemic in 2020, many eyes have turned toward the “virtual fair” concept of exhibiting.
 Most trade organizations such as ILAB and IOBA have started their own virtual fairs.
 Apart from those, regular fairs are organized on a monthly basis by Getman’s Virtual Book & Paper Fairs.
 Virtual fairs both cut down on the costs for sellers for hauling inventory left and right and give the buyer a new experience.
-This sort of event gives a more “exclusive” vibe to the visitor in comparison to simply visiting the website of your favorite store.
+This sort of event gives a more “exclusive” vibe to the visitor than simply visiting your favorite store’s website.
 Exhibitors tend to post their newest items and give out discounts for older items.
 It’s a win-win situation for all.
 Also, virtual fair tickets are free of charge.
-Even if you leave empty handed, you’ll be glad you haven’t spent so much money on gas and time on the road.
+Even if you leave empty-handed, you’ll be glad you haven’t spent so much money on gas and time on the road.

 The typical seller prefers the “traditional” sales channels but this is a change that we should try to embrace.
 As for the future of the “virtual fair” concept, we can only wait and see.
 Will it be viable in the post-Covid19 era?
 Will it be popular because of nostalgia?
 Or will it be a distant memory such as face masks?
 Only time will tell.

-Visit us at Getman’s Virtual Book & Paper fair on the January 6th 9am-9pm (EST) to see our newest items!
+Visit us at Getman’s Virtual Book & Paper fair on January 6th, 9 am-9 pm (EST) to see our newest items!

 Illustration of the 1862 world fair taken from Atlas Obscura.